 Do you like your books to be emotional roller coasters?
 Or perhaps you prefer an evenhanded approach?
-I’m a night-time reader who aims to distract her brain from the ups and downs of the day.
-I’ve banned roller coasters.
+I’m a night-time reader who aims to distract her brain from the ups and downs of the day; roller coasters are banned.

-After that rather unpleasant, and so very masculine, trip across the United States in On The Road, I’ve just finished a book by a female author who wrote about her experiences writing books during the 1970s and 80s – Deirdre Bair’s Parisian Lives.
+After those rather unpleasant, and so very masculine, transits across the United States in On The Road, I’ve just finished a book by a female author who wrote about her experiences writing books during the 1970s and 80s – Deirdre Bair’s Parisian Lives.

 Reading is a physical act.
 I like to know how the book will feel.

-In a book store, I would pick up the book, browse a few pages, check that the text is big enough and make sure there’s not too much dialogue.
-I’ve heard some people even like to know how a book smells
+In a book store, I would pick up the book, browse a few pages, check the size of the text and make sure there’s not too much dialogue.
+I’ve heard some people even like to know how a book smells.

-Usually, I buy books at the nearest bookstore.
-It’s about an hour up the road in a neighbouring town that’s large enough to still have a book store.
-Unfortunately, months of travel restrictions and an increasing sense of deprivation and desperation have forced me to risk an online order.
+Usually, I buy books at the nearest bookstore, about an hour up the road in a neighbouring town that’s large enough to still have a book store.
+Unfortunately, months of travel restrictions and an increasing sense of deprivation and desperation forced me to risk an online order.
 I found a recommendation via my favourite (and as yet only) podcasters (Chat10Looks3).

 In the advertisement, the book cover is pink.
-A bluish pink because my laptop screen has a deliberate blue tinge.
-The cover and a short blurb are all I have to go on.
+A bluish pink because my laptop screen has a bluish tinge.
+The cover and a short blurb, and the recommendation, are all I have to go on.

 Multiple emails arrive tracking the progress of my purchase which culminates in the sound of squeaking brakes as the postie pulls up at my gate.

 I bounce out the door and the postman … it’s the one with the ginger beard, I don’t know why I noticed that … passes across a white, shiny, very plastic package.
 The bubble wrap is obvious as I take it from his hand.